 They all, one after another insist that God is both omnipotent and just.
 And therefore, Job is responsible for his own agony, a sinner who must repent.

 None of them will stay with Job for a moment as he ponders these excruciating questions: What if God isn’t just?
 What if I didn’t do anything wrong, or certainly do anything wrong enough to warrant THIS – then what?
 What if God isn’t what or who I thought?
 What if I projected my own sense of morality onto an entity that is something else entirely?
 Does my blameless suffering, and the blameless suffering of others prove that I am more moral than a God who would torture me on a whim?
 How do I stay attached to Life, to a sense of meaning or purpose or beauty or awe if I live in a Universe that would allow dark forces to destroy everything I have ever held dear?
-If Evil is permitted to dwell in comfort and decent men are permitted to suffer – If I chose to continue to believe, what is it that I believe in?
+If Evil is permitted to dwell in comfort and decent men are permitted to suffer – If I chose to continue to believe, what can I believe in?

 And the God of Life comes to Job as a Whirlwind.
 And speaks of wild animals and the Big Bang, and the wind, and rain – of the firmament and lightening.
 And of instinct and intuition.
 The Sacred Whirlwind speaks of lions, of ravens, of mountain goats and wild donkeys and oxen.
 The Divine Hurricane roars about ostriches: who abandon their eggs without a thought, completely devoid of maternal impulse but who can run faster than the fastest horse.
-The Holy Tornado of Life goes on and on, about hippopotami and crocodiles (the crocodile actually gets seven or eight full paragraphs of speechifying).
+The Holy Tornado of Life goes on and on, about hippopotami and crocodiles (the crocodile actually gets eight full paragraphs of Jehovah’s speechifying).
 The most primal, powerful, lizard – a being designed purely to devour and survive – a creature that we would never dream of considering on moral terms, except in our most anthropomorphizing moments: “Oh that poor baby zebra!
 That terrible monster just ate him right up!”

 A crocodile, a hippo, an ostrich or a hurricane are neither right or wrong, moral or immoral.
 They are.
 They just are.
 Beauty and horror swirl and twist together in the Awesome Cyclone.